Treating SI Joint Pain at Home

 - Platelet-rich plasma (PRP) therapy

 If you would like to learn more about these treatments, or if you have tried everything and you are still living in pain, contact Texas Partners Healthcare Group today.
-We are committed to helping you find relief sooner than later.
+We are the leading pain management clinic in Frisco, Texas, and are committed to helping you find relief sooner than later.
 Give us a call today to learn more about our approach to treating SI joint dysfunction and other problems.